MEH4231/TF2maps/README.md

 If a new map is added there is no need to redo the link.

-For a map suggestion or help dm "godotengine on discord.
+For a map suggestion or help dm "godotengine" on discord.

 # Instructions